 Does checking your credit score hurt your credit?

 You want to know what your credit score is before applying for a loan.
-But does checking your credit score hurt your credit?
+But does checking your own credit hurt your FICO credit score?

 - Credit bureaus classify inquiries into “hard” and “soft” varieties

 - “Hard” inquiries can lower your score by a few points